streetchief/chocolate-factory/README.md

 ## Notes/Optimizations
 - Parsing a CSV during testing might be excessively time consuming, especially with a larger sample.
-- XLSX supports streams if needed for future optimizations.
+- XLSX supports streams if needed for future optimizations; batching is also a possibility.
 - bonusPackQuantity and purchaseQuantity use the same operation, could be abstracted.

 ## Backlog